gu-fan/colorv.vim/README.md

 ##INTRO:##

-   *ColorV* is a vim plugin with which you can easily handling with colors.
+**ColorV** is a vim plugin tries to make handling colors easier.

+    For example:
-    When editing text like '#9370D8' or 'LightSlateGray' or 'rgb(216,112,147)' We want to view the actual colors, and pick the actual color we want to get
+    When editing text like '#9370D8' or 'LightSlateGray' or 'rgb(216,112,147)' We want to view it's actual color, and pick the actual color we want to get

-    This plugin helps you dealing with it.
+    ColorV helps you doing this.

-    ':ColorVEdit' on the 'LightSlateGray'
+    Press '<leader>ce'(':ColorVEdit') in 'LightSlateGray',
-    will open the ColorV window to view and Edit it with actual color.
+    this will open ColorV window showing the text's color.
+    And after picking a color and close the window, The text will be changed to your picked color.

     Features:
     View, Edit, Preview, Generate, Pick, Cache ...
 Colors and more.